willplayforfun/MediaServerConfig/README.md

 By default, OMV serves the workbench UI on port 80, but doesn't do much else.

 There are three separate issues here:
-1. How to configure OMV to be an effective media *storage* device, including optionally exposing it to SFTP, SMB, and NFS protocols.
+1. How to configure OMV to be an effective media *storage* device, including optionally exposing it to SFTP, SMB, and NFS protocols (network file share).
-2. How to allow nicer access to files, such as streaming movies and music.
+2. How to allow convenient access to media, such as streaming movies and music.
 3. How to access the server outside your home.

 ## OMV as Network Media Storage